 MA and MA/PD (Medicare Advantage Plans) were created as an alternative to Original Medicare and Medicare Supplemental/Medigap insurance.
 By joining one of these plans, you direct Medicare to pay the Advantage Plan a set monthly amount for your care.
 In return, the plan will deliver all of your Part A & Part B benefits and services.
 Essentially your care and services are managed by a private insurance company instead of the government.
 The Insurance carrier takes on all of the risk.
 And, unfortunately, each Insurance Company makes it own rules and they have final say on what procedures are covered and which ones are not.

-You must continue to pay your Medicare Part B premium each month, you must be enrolled in Medicare Plan A and Plan B and you must live in the Medicare Advantage Plan' service area.
+You must continue to pay your Medicare Part B premium each month, you must be enrolled in Medicare Part A and Part B and you must live in the Medicare Advantage Plan' service area.

 Medicare Advantage plans are NOT Medigap plans.
 They work completely differently because your insurance company pays all of your bills instead of Medicare.

 Medicare Advantage Plans may offer built in supplemental benefits to their beneficiaries such as limited Dental, Vision and Hearing benefits, but not every Medicare Advantage plan has each of these benefits, so comparing MA plans and MA/PD plans is a lot of work each year.

 Medicare Part D is a Voluntary Prescription Drug Plan that was introduced in 2006 to help Seniors on Medicare with a way to help them cut down on the costs associated with Prescription Drugs.